andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 It shouldn't stretch the imagination that a roomful of dancers let loose on costumes makes for a gleeful atmosphere.
 The cast is buzzing, exchanging outfits, trying out looks, channeling Tim Gunn.
-The star of costume day is Boutique Alyce, the miniature emporium of all things fashion set up by Alyce in a corner of the studio.
+The star of costume day is Boutique Alyce, a miniature emporium of all things fashion set up by Alyce in a corner of the studio.
 It's the dance equivalent of a general store selling picks and shovels during the California gold rush.

-Unfortunately my sartorial selection falls at the very end of the dance wardrobe spectrum, just this side of "dad clothes."
-So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire everyone else's duds.
+Unfortunately my sartorial selection falls at the wrong end of the dance wardrobe spectrum, just this side of "dad clothes."
+So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire their duds.
-Once everyone has showcased their looks for Mark he eyes my Sunday afternoon middle manager in a suburban McMansion golf attire and sarcastically pans,
+Once everyone has showcased their looks for Mark he eyes my Sunday-afternoon-middle-manager-in-a-suburban-McMansion golf attire and sarcastically pans,

 "Well *Andy's* made my job easy, you haven't even changed!"